ChatZilla-Replacement-Project/.github/profile/README.md

 We should allow users to ignore users—and then choose to ***not*** ignore them in channels where one of them is opped.
 So if you're responsible for channel #x, you can choose to ignore select users everywhere except in #x.

 On a similar note, maybe users would like to stalk select words on a channel by channel basis.

+# Per channel features we want
+* Ability to ignore users everywhere—except on channels we are ops
+* Stalk words on only select channels
+* Ability to notify the user on any event, including new messages
+* Pin tabs?

 # Dream wishlist items
 * We should offer the ability to browse available scripts/plugins.
 This might not happen until after version 1.0, but it's something no other IRC client offers.